Welcome to the Niemeyer group!

 Applications from highly motivated graduate students are always welcome!
 If you look for research opportunities in the field of organic synthesis and supramolecular chemistry, please contact Jochen Niemeyer directly (mail).
 I am happy to help with scholarship applications!

-Huibin´s and Jan-Erik´s Paper about the self-assembly of nanoparticles was accepted for publication in Small.
-This is another piece of work based on the GCP-motif developed by Carsten Schmuck!
-Congratulations!
+Huibin´s work about the self-assembly of nanoparticles was accepted for publication in Small!
+This is another interesting application of the zwitterionic GCP-binding motif developed by Carsten Schmuck!